top of page

 picture5

-Each year, this prestigious award recognizes a senior center in North Carolina that demonstrates outstanding leadership, innovation, and a deep commitment to serving older adults.
-This year’s judges were especially impressed by the Siler City Center’s strong leadership, high-quality programming, and innovative approaches to enhancing and expanding direct services to older adults in their community.
+Each year, this award recognizes a North Carolina senior center that demonstrates outstanding leadership, innovation, and a strong commitment to serving older adults.
+This year’s judges were especially impressed by the Fair Bluff Senior Center’s creative programming and its success in engaging and attracting more seniors to participate in center activities.
+As one judge noted, “This center is advocating for their seniors by showing them there is so much more to life!”

 Join or Renew your Membership